pyodide/pyodide/docs/development/meta-yaml.md

 `static_library` is statically linked into the other packages, so it is required only in the build time, while `shared_library` is dynamically linked, so it is required in the runtime.
-When building a shared library, you should copy the built libraries into the `$DISTDIR`.
+When building a shared library, you should speicify the list of files to be vendored in the final package in the `build/sharedlib-files` section.
-Files or folders in this folder will be packaged to make the Pyodide package.

 See the [zlib
 meta.yaml](https://github.com/pyodide/pyodide/blob/main/packages/zlib/meta.yaml)